Darktable Tutorials Hub – All You Need To Know, From Beginner To Advanced Level

 - Local contrast, to give another punch, if needed

-- Subject: Attention to the subject with the below modules and masking (I normally use drawn¶metric mask as well as raster masks toggling polarity where needed)
+- Subject: Attention to the subject with the below modules and masking (I normally use drawn¶metric masks as well as raster masks toggling polarity where needed)

 - Basic adjustments, sometimes also to add a light source